SirADarbi/three-tier-architecture-project-terraform-GHactions/README.md

 # Three-Tier AWS Architecture — Terraform

 This project provisions a three-tier architecture on AWS using Terraform.
-I built it to get hands-on with infrastructure as code and to understand how real cloud environments are structured beyond just spinning up a single EC2 instance.

 ---